Libbum/AS-Octopress/.themes/axiom/source/about.markdown

 title: "About Me"
 date: 2013-03-02 21:05
 comments: false
-sharing: true
+sharing: false
-footer: true
+footer: false
 ---

-Lorem ipsum

-Update check
+Not yet written

+### About this site

+Not done either.

+Check back soon